13 Ways For Proving You Can’t Perform Sedentary Jobs

 An RFC is mostly supported by medical data.
 It’s crucial to note that the above statement is not intended to be a recommendation for any specific course of action.

-13 Ways for Proving You Can’t Do Sedentary Work
+13 Ways for Proving You Can’t Perform Sedentary Work

 Conclusion

 You can do a few things to try and make sure the SSA does not find you capable of doing sedentary work and ultimately deem you ineligible for disability benefits.
-We hope the information in this article will prove useful for proving you can’t do sedentary work.
+We hope the information in this article will be useful for proving you can’t.

 Author